Beehive324/Autotest/README.md

 langgraph dev
 ```

-## Security Note
-Always ensure you have proper authorization before running security assessments on any target system.

 ## Abstract

-This framework implements an advanced multi-agent system for automated penetration testing, utilizing artificial intelligence to coordinate and execute comprehensive security assessments.
-The system employs a hierarchical architecture with specialized agents working under the supervision of an orchestrator, enabling sophisticated security analysis and vulnerability assessment.
+This framework implements a multi-agent system for automated penetration testing, utilizing artificial intelligence to coordinate and execute security assessments.
+The system employs a hierarchical architecture with specialized agents working under the supervision of an orchestrator, for enabling security analysis and vulnerability assessment.

 ## System Architecture